-Under the Paris Agreement of the UN Framework Convention on Climate Change, countries have pledged to reducing greenhouse gas emissions in order to limit global warming.
+Under the Paris Agreement of the UN Framework Convention on Climate Change, countries have pledged to reduce greenhouse gas emissions in order to limit global warming.
 Current data, however, shows that contributions are falling short of the required levels towards limiting warming to even 2°C above pre-industrial levels.

-The results show that without mitigation, on average only 33 per cent of each conservation area will be available as a climate refigium.
+The results show that without mitigation, on average only 33 per cent of each conservation area will be available as a climate refugium.
 If warming is limited to 2°C, however, the average refugium area is doubled.
 The authors conclude that limiting warming to well below 2°C would further reduce risk of local extinctions.